David-L-R/David-L-R/README.md

-## I am a software developer and a web instructor
+## A full-stack software developer and a web instructor

 ### 🎖️ Extensive experience